ssvaidyanathan/accelerator-ci-maven/docs/usage.md

 This document assumes you have followed the [setup](setup.md) procedures and have a running Jenkins instance using Docker.

+## Fixer API Key

+- Generate the API Key for calling the [Fixer API](https://fixer.io/signup/free)
+- Once you get the API Key, pass this to the maven command used below and Jenkins jobs once they are configured

 ## Feature development

 1. Create a feature branch called `feature/1` from `master` branch